GonzaArts/restore_order_magento2/README.md

 - Check `var/log/system.log` and `var/log/exception.log` for any errors if the module does not behave as expected.

 ## License
-This module is licensed under the MIT License.
+This module is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.